Nomad-Media/samples-python/user/Readme.md

 > 📘 Note
 >
-> For more information about the API calls used go to [Deletes a user's likes data](ref:delete_admin-user-like-userid)
+> For more information about the API calls used go to [Delete User Likes Data](https://developer.nomad-cms.com/docs/delete-user-likes-data)

 ## Delete User Saved Search Data